Shaaali/identity-apps/docs/guides/users/manage-groups.md

 6. Click **Save**.

 ## Delete a group
-An admin can delete groups via the [Asgardeo console](https://console.asgardeo.io).
+An administrator can delete groups via the [Asgardeo console](https://console.asgardeo.io).
 To delete a group:
 1. On the Asgardeo console, click **Manage > Groups**.
 2. Click the trash icon next to the group you wish to delete.